 Pincette is open Wednesday and Thursday, from 4 to 11 p.m., and Friday to Sunday, from 3 to 11 p.m., at 94 Saint-Paul Street East.

 MONTREAL NORTH — South of Henri-Bourassa, on Charleroi, is a new Turkish restaurant that opened late last month.
-Kajal Doner Kebab’s five-page menu features plenty of mezzes, salads, doner, as well as some traditional meals like Iskender kebab (where there kebab meat is topped with tomato sauce and yogurt, and served with pita) or mihlama (a bed of cornmeal) served with chicken or beef.
+Kajal Doner Kebab’s five-page menu features plenty of mezze, salads, and doner, as well as some traditional meals like Iskender kebab (where kebab meat is topped with tomato sauce and yogurt and served with pita) or mihlama (a bed of cornmeal) served with chicken or beef.
 Traditional Turkish breakfasts are also on offer.

 Flamos is open daily from 11 a.m. to 9 p.m. at 72 Boulevard Saint Jean Baptiste in Châteauguay.